daos-stack/daos/docs/admin/pool_operations.md

 Therefore, Out of space conditions may occur even while pool query may not show min approaching zero.

+!!! caution
+    When space reserving is disabled for tiny pools, it may not function if the pool is filled up, since destroy/punch also requires additional space in a versioned storage.

 The example below shows a rebuild in progress and NVMe space allocated.

 ```bash